TRUSTEES Safeguarding Statement

 Supporting, resourcing, training, monitoring and providing supervision to all those who undertake this work.

-Supporting all in the place of worship/organisation affected by abuse.
+Supporting all in the church affected by abuse.

 Adopting and following the ‘Safe and Secure’ safeguarding standards developed by Thirtyone:eight.